JordanDoerksen/Robo-Garden-2023-HTML-Demo/readme.md

 2. Check upstream of the target branch for unmerged changes `git fetch`
 3. Get upstream changes `git pull`
 4. Merge the branch into current branch `git merge the-name-of-the-other-branch`
+5. Commit the result of merging these branches `git commit -m "Merged bug-fix into main"`
+6. Push your new commit `git push`